michaelhuettermann/otello/README.md

 The Otello project is an ongoing initiative.
 It is rooted on three pillars to specifically show:

 - How to quickly start with provisioning required ressources, including
-  - Jump starting with the Oracle Cloud
+  - How to jump start with [Oracle Cloud](https://www.oracle.com/cloud/)
-  - How to set up Oracle OpenJDK on a public (Oracle) cloud system.
+  - How to set up [Oracle OpenJDK](https://www.oracle.com/java/technologies/downloads/) on a public (Oracle) cloud system.
   - How to run modern Java versions (17+) on it.
-- A 101 on applied OpenTelemetry: How to perform Jave bytecode instrumentation for observability purposes, including
+- A 101 on applied [OpenTelemetry](https://opentelemetry.io/): How to perform Jave bytecode instrumentation for observability purposes, including
   - How to generate and examine logs from instrumented Java code.
   - How to generate and examine traces from instrumented Java code.
   - How to generate and examine metrics from instrumented Java code.